Nancy-Nan1019/CPT208-B1-System/README.md

 This project is a real interactive system rather than a static mock-up:
 - users can register and log in
 - teachers can create, group, start, monitor, and end discussion sessions
-- students can join, participate, request AI guidance, and review results
+- students can join, participate, request AI guidance, review results, and rejoin active rooms
 - the UI updates through APIs and real-time WebSocket messages

+## Recent Feature Additions

+The latest development work added several production-style features on top of the earlier baseline:
+- student profile pages with avatar selection and personality updates
+- a floating Omi AI assistant available across authenticated pages
+- speaking-log history and full-session log views in the discussion room
+- waiting-room rejoin support after grouping is ready
+- richer teacher analytics with group, individual, and timeline views
+- upgraded result pages with balance analysis and coin-style participation rewards

 ## Project Goals